kedro-org/kedro/docs/source/12_faq/02_architecture_overview.md

 #### `00-kedro-init.py`

-This script is automatically invoked at IPython kernel startup when calling `kedro jupyter notebook`, `kedro jupyter lab` and `kedro ipython` CLI commands. `00-kedro-init.py` creates an instance of `ProjectContext` object, which can be used to interact with the current project right away.
+This script is automatically invoked at IPython kernel startup when calling `kedro jupyter notebook`, `kedro jupyter lab` and `kedro ipython` CLI commands. `00-kedro-init.py` creates an instance of `KedroContext` object, which can be used to interact with the current project right away.

-#### `ProjectContext`
+#### `ProjectContext` (optional)

-Project specific context class that extends `kedro.framework.context.KedroContext` abstract class. `ProjectContext` contains the information about the current project name, Kedro version used to generate the project, and concrete pipeline definition.
+Project specific context class that extends `kedro.framework.context.KedroContext` class.

 ### Framework